Divine Lunga

-Divine Lunga (born 28 May 1995) is a Zimbabwean footballer who plays as a defender for Golden Arrows on loan from Mamelodi Sundowns and the Zimbabwe national football team.
+Divine Lunga was born in Bulawayo on 28 May 1995 is a Zimbabwean footballer who plays as a defender for Mamelodi Sundowns and the Zimbabwe national football team.

 Club career

 Early career

 Lunga began playing football at the age of 9, joining Ajax Hotspurs of Mpopoma.
 He moved to Chicken Inn in 2012, playing for the Under-18 and B teams before moving to the first team.

 Golden Arrows

 In July 2018, Lunga joined South African club Lamontville Golden Arrows.
-He made his league debut for the club on 5 August 2018 in a 2-0 away victory over Maritzburg United.
-He scored his first competitive goal for the club on 14 April 2019 in a 1-1 draw with AmaZulu F.C.
+He made his league debut for the club on 5 August 2018 in a 2–0 away victory over Maritzburg United.
+He scored his first competitive goal for the club on 14 April 2019 in a 1–1 draw with AmaZulu F.C.
 His goal, assisted by Richard Matloga, was scored in the 18th minute and made the score 1-1.
-Following his performances in the 2019 Africa Cup of Nations, there was reported interest in Lunga from several French and Belgian clubs, namely K.R.C.
+Following his performances in the 2019 Africa Cup of Nations, there was reported interest in Lunga from several French and Belgian clubs, including K.R.C.
 Genk.